sitiporn/DebiasNeuro-components/README.md

    - decreasing maximal probability of advantaged term

 2. Ours:
-   1. To calculate NIE scores on (valid set) multinli_1.0_dev_matched.jsonl to ranking biased neurons on
+   1. Calculate NIE scores on (valid set) multinli_1.0_dev_matched.jsonl to find bias neurons
-   2. training set to tune models (masked language models) 2.1 perform EDA ~ to find representative threshold for a1 and a2 2.2 decreasing maximal probability of advantaged and increase the probability of advantaged 2.3 components:
+   2. training set to tune models (masked language models) 2.1 perform EDA ~ to find representative threshold for a1 and a2 2.2 decreasing maximal probability of advantaged and increase the probability of disadvantaged 2.3 components:
-         In encoder: update bias-only parameters the rest is frozen outside encoder are also updated eg. classifier, pooler, embeddings are also updat
+         In encoder: Update bias-only parameters, the rest is frozen outside encoder's components are also updated eg. classifier, pooler, embeddings are also update

 Ours vs PCGU using resources:
 ---
-  1. ranking bias source on
+  1. ranking bias sources on
      - valid set vs training set
      - using trained model ishan/bert-base-uncased-mnli  vs masked language models
   2. optimize masked language model on